-The Industrial and Industrial 2 Zones are two zones located adjacent to Pokeno and Tuakau.
+The Industrial and Industrial 2 Zones are located adjacent to Pokeno and Tuakau.
 Both zones primarily allow for industrial land uses such as warehouse, yard, and factory-based activities.
-The zones are currently relatively undeveloped, though the Industrial 2 zone in Pokeno is currently under development.
+The zones are mostly undeveloped, though the Industrial 2 zone in Pokeno is currently under development.
 These zones are likely to provide locally significant industrial capacity to the Franklin portion of the Waikato District, and have been incorporated into the BDCA due to this.